Omer beže

-Omer beže (Omer bey) is traditional song from Bosnia and Herzegovina.
+"Omer beže" (Oh, Omer Bey) is a traditional song (sevdalinka) from Bosnia and Herzegovina.

 Nada Mamula version

 Mamula recorded this song both for Jugoton (1958) and PGP RTB (1964).

 Darko Lukač played harmonica in Jugoton, while Žarko Milanović traditional orchestra played music in PGP version.

 Many years later, Mamula filmed the video.

 Josipa Lisac version

 Her version was released in 1974.
 Song was recorded in Sarajevo during early 1974.